A-Z important info

 1 Elsworth St

 128-130 Victoria St

 Gippsland: Please ensure mail is addressed as per below example.

 Room (eg. WH01-01)

 Gippsland Mail Centre

 Emergency maintenance includes anything that may be a safety risk, may cause a safety risk, or is just really important!
-Examples are essential services like power, water and heating, leaks and plumbing issues such as storm damage or flooding from burst water pipes, broken windows, smelling gas or smoke etc. For all essential items like these, contact the FedUni Living office immediately or the Duty RA/Security if after hours.
+Examples are essential services like power, water and heating, leaks and plumbing issues such as storm damage or flooding from burst water pipes, broken windows, smelling gas or smoke etc. For all essential items like these, contact the FedUni Living office immediately during office hours or 1800 FED SEC after hours.